iBaa/PlexConnect/update/OSX/readme.txt

 How to update PlexConnect.
 Follow these command first then move to step 2

-Step 1 (enter these commands into terminal after navigating to the update/OSX folder)
+Step 1 enter these commands into terminal:

 sudo su
+## Naviagate to the /update/OSX folder
 chmod +x install.bash
 ./install.bash